[ Lymph Notes home ] [ Click to read 'Few and Far Between' by Wanda ]

 (Courtesy of Juzo USA)

-Sleeves are available in several styles designed to hold them in comfortably place.
-As shown here, some have a silicone band around the upper edge to keep the sleeve securely in place.
+• Sleeves are available in several styles designed to hold them in comfortably place.
+As shown here, some have a silicone band around the upper edge to keep the sleeve holds it securely in place.

-If keeping the sleeve from sliding down is a problem, the solution may be a style that covers the shoulder and has a strap that goes across the chest.
-This style holds the sleeve securely up on the arm.
+• A sleeve that slides down the arm is a problem.
+A style that covers the shoulder and has a strap that goes across the chest, helps to solve this problem.
+This will hold the sleeve securely in place on the arm.

 A sleeve that stops at the wrist is convenient but does not provide compression for the hand.
-Yet for many patients, particularly before the swelling is well controlled, compression on the hand is essential.
+Yet, for patients particularly before their swelling is well controlled, compression on the hand is essential.

-A gauntlet or partial glove is worn to provide hand compression.
+A gauntlet, also known as a or partial glove, is worn to provide hand compression.
 Also having a separate garment for the hand makes it easier to place and remove particularly for washing hands.

 A glove with finger stubs.